appcelerator-archive/uber-mobile-tests/README.md

-# uber-mobile-tests
+# uber-mobile-tests (WIP)

-WIP - Combining titanium-mobile-mocha-suite and appium-tests
+The purpose of this repo is to combine https://github.com/appcelerator/titanium-mobile-mocha-suite and https://github.com/appcelerator/appium-tests into a singular test framework.